16 Sep How parents can help their kids understand, and enjoy, maths

-With school holidays around the corner for most States, many families will be taking trips locally if they can during COVID.
+With school holidays always around the corner for most States, many families will be taking trips locally.
 This break can give parents some opportunities to engage their kids in different types of mathematical thinking.

 Working out how many kilometres you will travel is an easy way to practise computation skills and develops an interest in map reading.
 Another calculation might be how far you can travel on one tank of fuel, then finding a place on the map to stop and fill up.

 Older kids can be in charge of planning overnight stops after working out how far you can travel in one day.
 Challenge them by adding extra information:

 If the speed limit is 100km, what is the latest time we can leave to arrive by 4pm?

 This encourages them to think about the question and plan a method for finding a solution.

 Kids love getting dirty and playing in the garden.
 Parents can harness this enthusiasm and develop math skills at the same time.
 Spatial awareness is used when adding plants to the garden.
 Estimating the positions so the plants are evenly spaced is something we all do – why not give this job to your child?

 Estimating skills are also used when digging the hole for the plant.
 Determining how deep it needs to be is often calculated through guess and check, an identified problem-solving strategy.